MG-cpu90/assignment5/README.md

 THEN the saved events persist
 ```

+## Usage
+* In order to run the application, open the "index.html" file inside the Develop folder in the browser window.

 ## Successses:
 * I was able to generate the html through JavaScript
 * I was able to display the current date using "moment"